fledge-iot/fledge/docs/monitoring/quality.rst

 Failure Modes
 -------------

-There are some common failure modes of the collection infrastructure that can probably be determined by looking at the data
+There are some common failure modes of the collection infrastructure that can probably be determined by looking at the data:

 Flat Line Data
    The particular data item has stopped changing value for a longer period than is normal for the sensor.
 This is unlikely to happen, unless the monitored equipment has been shutdown or put into some form of quiescent state.

 Out of Range Data
    The data that is being read is out of range for the sensor we are reading, i.e. we are receiving values that the sensor should not be physical capable of returning.
-A similar issue may also exist, when data it outside the range a machine should normally report.
+A similar issue may also exist when data is outside the range a machine should normally report.
 Although this appears like the same issue as out of sensor range, it may be legitimate if the machine itself has issues, so may be a real issue as opposed to a data quality issue.

 No Data Read
    There has been a period of time during which no data has been ingested from a service or sensor when the service is running.